Kehvarl/DR_Snake_Tutorial/tutorial/part-1.md

 2) Grid-like.
 We want the screen to at least look like we're using a 128x72 grid
 3) Simple.
 We really don't want this to be complicated or involve a lot of new topics.

-We actually have an approach that gets us close, if you'll recall from our experiments in part 0.
+We actually have an approach that gets us close, if you'll recall from our experiments earlier in this chapter.
 Should you need a refresher, the demo for that looked like:
 ```ruby
 def tick args
   walls = [